Planning Your Coursework

 - Devoting considerable time and energy to an extracurricular activity at the expense of academic work may result in weaker performance and lower grades.

-Taking Pre-Dental Courses at Another Institution
+Taking Pre-Veterinary Courses at Another Institution

-There are advantages to taking all of your pre-dental courses at Hamilton, and potential disadvantages to taking them elsewhere.
-By taking these courses at Hamilton, you will have professors on campus who know you well in the courses of greatest interest to dental school admissions committees.
-Through these professors and their potential letters of recommendation, the Health Professions Advisory Committee will know you better and will be able to make a more convincing recommendation to the dental schools that you are applying to.
-Summer school courses are usually not as thorough as semester-long courses, so you won't learn as much (particularly in pre-dental courses that prepare you for the D.A.T.).
+There are advantages to taking all of your pre-veterinary courses at Hamilton, and potential disadvantages to taking them elsewhere.
+By taking these courses at Hamilton, you will have professors on campus who know you well in the courses of greatest interest to veterinary school admissions committees.
+Through these professors and their potential letters of recommendation, the Health Professions Advisory Committee will know you better and will be able to make a more convincing recommendation to the veterinary schools that you are applying to.
+Summer school courses are usually not as thorough as semester-long courses, so you won't learn as much (particularly in pre-veterinary courses that prepare you for the D.A.T.).
 Hamilton courses are also guaranteed to be of high quality and academic rigor.
 The same cannot always be said of summer courses from other institutions.